 - The manufacturer claims this product removes 95% of dust for dustless drywall sanding – experience confirms this is about right, which isn’t too bad!

-- Dustless drywall sanding is work like any other part of your project – but remember, with a good tool and a little experience, you will simplify your project overall!
+Dustless drywall sanding is work like any other part of your project whether it’s a new wall or big patch job – but remember, with a good tool and a little experience, you will simplify your project overall!